Jennifer Watson (left) with her Sound Outreach Financial Counselor, Julie Tran.

 To learn more how Sound Outreach’s financial counseling services can help you build your financial management skills to achieve your financial goals, visit us at www.soundoutreach.org/services.
 Like with Jennifer, one of our AFCPE-certified Financial Counselors can help you take the first steps in your journey toward prosperity.

-For more information about our services and ways you can get involved, please visit www.soundoutreach.org/services/
+For more information about ways you can get involved with Sound Outreach, please visit www.soundoutreach.org/you-can-help.